-Melton Hill Dam is a hydroelectric facility with two generating units with a net dependable capacity of 79 megawatts.
-The reservoir provides nearly 193 miles of shoreline and 5,470 acres of water surface for recreation.
-It has a nationally recognized rowing course and is a spring training site for collegiate teams from throughout the eastern United States.
+Melton Hill Reservoir has a nationally recognized rowing course and is a spring training site for collegiate teams from throughout the eastern United States.
 The reservoir has hosted a number of national championships.

 Melton Hill Reservoir is on the Clinch River in East Tennessee.
 It extends almost 57 miles upstream from Melton Hill Dam to Norris Dam.
 The dam and reservoir take their name from a high knob located about two miles from the dam.
 On this hill is a mapping station established in 1884 by the U.S. Coast Guard and Geodetic Survey.

-Melton Hill Reservoir extends the reach of barge traffic 38 miles up the Clinch River to Clinton, Tennessee, making the area attractive to industries that rely on this mode of transportation.
+Melton Hill Reservoir extends the reach of barge traffic 38 miles up the Clinch River to Clinton, Tenn., making the area attractive to industries that rely on this mode of transportation.

 - Construction of Melton Hill Dam began in 1960 and was completed in 1963.